x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ### Property Attributes

-In ECMAScript 3, all properties are writeble, enumerable and configureable, and there is no way to change them.
+In ECMAScript 3, all properties are writable, enumerable and configurable, and there is no way to change them.
 ESMCScript 5 allows querying and setting them.

 The four attributes of a data property are